dshieble/dshieble.github.io/_posts/2025-03-25-infrastructure-as-markdown.md

 This markdown-based approach, leveraging AI tools, represents a shift from traditional DevOps.
 It simplifies infrastructure management, making it accessible to those who might not be deeply versed in cloud infrastructure tools.
 If markdown documentation becomes a form of executable infrastructure, clarity in writing could soon surpass traditional scripting or configuration languages in importance.

+This approach is still pretty limited today - infrastructure deployment is particularly nitpicky in exactly the ways that agentic coding tools hate.

 While the markdown approach currently excels with simpler scenarios, ongoing advancements in AI may expand its capabilities.

 Markdown as infrastructure—it's intriguing, practical for simple setups, and hints at a new way of thinking about DevOps.